Joseph Conlon

 what its all about really...

 I am a theoretical physicist.
 My particular interest is in exploring the implications of fundamental theories of physics, such as string theory, for observable physics.
-Up to a few years ago I would have classified what I did as string phenomenology, but my current work has too little direct connection to string theory to justify that name.
-I try to be broad, and over the years have enjoyed working on a variety of topics across string theory, particle physics, cosmology and astrophysics.
+This area is known as string phenomenology and I have enjoyed working in it over the last two decades.
+I try to be broad, and under this broad umbrella have enjoyed working on a variety of topics across string theory, particle physics, cosmology and astrophysics.

-My previous work (3-5 years ago) mostly explored the phenomenology of dark radiation.
-Dark radiation is a relativistic counterpart of dark matter.
-It is not known definitively to exist, but there were a number of experimental hints (sadly now reduced in significance!).
+Earlier work, connected to the phenomenology of axions, explored the physics of dark radiation.
+Dark radiation is a possible relativistic counterpart of dark matter.
+It is not known definitively to exist, but is a natural and plausible extension of the standard cosmology.
 I studied the origin of dark radiation in string theory, and how if it exists it can be detected.

-Previously (> 5 years ago) I worked extensively on supersymmetry breaking and moduli stabilisation in string theory, with more of an eye on particle physics applications to gravity-mediated supersymmetry breaking.
+During and straight after my PhD, I worked extensively on supersymmetry breaking and moduli stabilisation in string theory, with more of an eye on particle physics applications to gravity-mediated supersymmetry breaking.
 I worked on these topics both using string worldsheet and effective field theory techniques.
+It is in this period that my most-cited work, the development of the Large Volume Scenario (LVS), occurred: although, due to the interesting and appealing phenomenology LVS gives rise to, it has continued to feed into almost all of my work since then.

-The links describe my work in more detail, including the papers I have written and the talks that I have given.
+The links describe my research in more detail, including the papers I have written and the talks that I have given.